chrisrico/babywasp/README.md

 When a wallet is created, it is encrypted with a random key.
 The key is put in the BATM server configuration and the wallet can only be unlocked for transactions if the server sends the correct key.
 At creation time, the key is also turned into a mnemonic which can be easily written down.
 This allows for functionality similar to API key revocation by using the mnemonic to unlock and change the encryption key on the wallet.

 ## Use cases
 * 1-of-1 wallet allows your BATM server to send transactions automatically.
-Nobody else can access the wallet (without manually importing the wallet file into Copay)
+Nobody else can access the wallet (without manually importing the wallet file into Copay).

 * 1-of-2 wallet allows your BATM server to send transactions automatically.
 One other copayer can also access the wallet independently.

-* ~~2-of-2 wallet requires the copayer to manually approve all transactions.~~ (currently troubleshooting issue which causes >1-of-n wallets to crash BWS when creating a transaction)
+* 2-of-2 wallet requires the copayer to manually approve all transactions.

+* Wallet without private keys allows for getting an address and balance checking, but no transactions.

 ## Installation